 Chapter-2: Containers in Bootstrap

-1. .container (The “Fixed-Width” Box)
+1. .Container (the “Fixed-Width” Box)

 2. .container-fluid (The “Full-Width” Box)

-.container-md:- On Small screens (phones): It is 100% wide (fluid).
+On Small screens (phones): it is fluid width (i.e. 100%)

 Comparison Table